How to Fix Uneven Bleached Hair: Complete Guide

 What Went Wrong with Your Bleaching Process?

 Having uneven bleached hair is a traumatic experience.
-Yes, you will be stressed out, demotivated but the best way to recover from a bad bleach accident is to find out the cause.
+Yes, you will be stressed out, and demotivated but the best way to recover from a bad bleach accident is to find out the cause.
 While you might have got the product the Youtube beauty guru suggested, there are many things that can be turntable in the wrong way.

 We have listed down four main reasons that can lead to uneven bleached hair.
 Go, through the list and you might be able to pinpoint what went wrong to cause hair disaster.